At UNSW there are a number of key roles in Data Governance across the University, a brief description of these roles follows below:

 - Data & Information Governance Steering Committee - this group meets on a quarterly basis and reports on an annual basis to the UNSW Executive and Council, it sets the strategic direction and approves the annual work plan for data and information governance.

-- Research Data Management Steering Committee - this is the Research led committee that delegated by the DGSC and is responsible for research data governance and data management
+- Research Data Management Steering Committee - this is the Research led committee that is delegated by the DGSC and is responsible for oversight of research data governance and research data management

 These committees provide two-way communication between stakeholders, UNSW Planning & Performance, and the Data & Information Governance Steering Committee in relation to matters relating to data and information governance, data management, business intelligence, analytics, and operational reporting.